xerial/presto-metrics/README.md

 # Presto::Metrics

-Presto is a distributed SQL engine, which launches coordinator and worker servers to process queries in a cluster.
+Presto is a distributed SQL engine, which launches coordinator and worker servers to process distributed queries in a cluster.
 We need to monitor the states of these coordinators/workers.
 Presto::Metrics is a library for accessing these states from Ruby.

 Presto provides REST API for accessing JMX properties.
-Presto::Metrics accesses this REST API to extract JMX properties.
+Presto::Metrics accesses this REST API to extract JMX property values.

 ## Installation